dotnet/arcade/eng/common/template-guidance.md

 - If you directly reference `steps` or `variables` templates, make sure the default value for `templateIs1ESManaged` is properly set or explicitly provide it.

-Repo YAML's should reference templates in either `eng/common/templates` or `eng/common/templates-official`.

 If your pipeline runs internal and is Production, it should reference `eng/common/templates-official` templates.
 Otherwise, reference `eng/common/templates` templates.
 See [azure-pipelines.yml](../../azure-pipelines.yml) (templates-official example) or [azure-pipelines-pr.yml](../../azure-pipelines-pr.yml) (templates example) for examples.

 If you reference a template under the `job`, `jobs`, or `post-build` subdirectories, then the `templateIs1ESManaged` parameter should be properly initialized.
-References to templates under `steps` or `variables` subdirectories, should provide a default value for `templateIs1ESManaged` which is appropriate for those scenarios, but you can provide a different value when directly referencing those templates if you have a unique scenario.
+References to templates under `steps` or `variables` subdirectories, provide a default value for `templateIs1ESManaged` which is appropriate for those scenarios, but you can provide a different value when directly referencing those templates if you have a unique scenario.
+See [Development Notes](#development-notes) below for more information on the `templateIs1ESManaged1 parameter.

 ## Multiple outputs